Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Introduction

-The subject of computing means with respect to different geometries has been studied at some length in the signal processing and computer vision communities, mostly in the context of the Grassmann and Stiefel manifolds \cite{AbsMahSep2004,EdeAriSmi1998,MarBevDraKirPet2014}.
+Computing means with respect to different geometries has been studied at some length in the signal processing and computer vision communities, mostly in the context of the Grassmann and Stiefel manifolds \cite{AbsMahSep2004,EdeAriSmi1998,MarBevDraKirPet2014}.
 See \cite{Smith2005} for a good discussion of how taking intrinsic geometry into account leads to estimators other than the arithmetic mean.
 Recent work has considered similar geometric concerns in the context of network data \cite{KolLinRosXuWal2017,LunOlhWol2019}.
 Kolaczyk and coauthors \cite{KolLinRosXuWal2017} considered the problem of averaging multiple networks on the same number of vertices, developed a novel geometry for this setting and derived a Fr\'{e}chet mean for that geometry.
 Recent work by Lunag\'{o}mez, Olhede and Wolfe \cite{LunOlhWol2019} considered a similar network averaging problem, and presented a framework for both specifying distributions of networks and deriving corresponding sample means.
+Unfortunately, most of these matrix means are not amenable to the currently available tools from random matrix theory that could help analyze their properties.

-Unfortunately, most of these matrix means are not amenable to the currently available tools from random matrix theory.
-Instead, in this paper we consider the behavior of the harmonic mean of a collection of random matrices, as an example of a matrix mean that arises from a markedly different notion of matrix geometry compared to the matrix arithmetic mean.
-The harmonic mean turns out to be well-suited to analysis using techniques in random matrix theory, and it is our hope that results established here may be extended to other related matrix means in the future.
-Building on random matrix results by the first author \cite{Lod19}, we show how the harmonic matrix mean can, in certain regimes, yield a better estimate of the population mean matrix in spectral norm compared to the arithmetic mean, but not necessarily in recovering the top eigenvector in a spiked covariance model, making an important distinction between two measures of successful performance which are often assumed to behave similarly.
-We characterize the settings in which the harmonic matrix mean improves upon the more na\"{i}ve arithmetic matrix mean as well as the settings in which it does not, and show the implications of these results for covariance estimation.
+In this paper, we consider the behavior of the harmonic mean of a collection of random matrices, a matrix mean that arises from a markedly different eometry than the matrix arithmetic mean.
+The harmonic mean turns out to be well-suited to analysis using techniques in random matrix theory, and it is our hope that results established here will be extended to other related matrix means in the future.
+Building on random matrix results developed by the first author \cite{Lod19}, we show how the harmonic matrix mean can, in certain regimes, yield a better estimate of the population mean matrix in spectral norm compared to the arithmetic mean.
+We also show that this improvement does not carry over to recovery of the top population eigenvector in a spiked covariance model, making an important distinction between two measures of estimation performance that are often assumed to behave similarly.
+We characterize the settings in which the harmonic matrix mean improves upon the arithmetic matrix mean as well as the settings in which it does not, and show the implications of these results for covariance estimation.